dtcenter/METplus-Training/docs/Tutorial/v5.0/basic_verf_stats_review.rst

 **HEIDKE SKILL SCORE (HSS)**

 HSS has a general form to accommodate multicategory forecasts.
-While more computationally intense than the two-category equation provided, the multi-category formulation is also based on comparison of the percent correct in the forecast relative to the proportion correct that would be achieved by a “random” forecast.
+While more computationally intense than the
+:ref:`two-category equation provided <binary-cat-skill-score>`, the multi-category formulation is also based on comparison of the percent correct in the forecast relative to the proportion correct that would be achieved by a “random” forecast.
 The relative comparison is often with sources other than a “random” forecast, including older versions of a model and